-- Make yourself stand out! - I had two students write the exact same anecdote into their personal statements one year - Yes, it was their experience, but it was VERY CLICHÉ - I am an archaeologist and every student writes about Indiana Jones-boring! - o Why are you in your field of study? - What makes you a unique person for this experience? - Is this an Ivy League school with few students of color?
+- Make yourself stand out right away! - I had two students write the exact same anecdote as the introduction to their personal statements one year - Yes, it was their experience, but it was VERY CLICHÉ - I am an archaeologist and every student writes about Indiana Jones-boring! - Instead, ask yourself why are you in your field of study? - What makes you a unique person for this experience? - Is this an Ivy League school with few students of color?
 Call it out - Is this an international travel opportunity and you have never left Southern California?
 Tell us! - What experience or perspective will you bring that others might not?

-- Where are you a leader in your life? - It is always exciting to read about young people taking on responsibilities and new skills - It can be outside of the university - "I am the night manager at Chick-fil-a and it is my responsibility to make sure the shift runs well, my co-workers know what they need to do, and the store gets cleaned and shut down properly for the morning crew.
+- Where are you a leader in your world? - It is always exciting to read about young people taking on responsibilities and new skills - It can be outside of the university - "I am the night manager at Chick-fil-a.
+It is my responsibility to make sure the shift runs well, my co-workers know what they need to do, and the store gets cleaned and shut down properly for the morning crew.
 I sought out this promotion because I am a self-directed person looking to develop new skills, and this is why I am also applying for this internship." - If you have not had these opportunities yet, what is your potential?

-- What are your goals for the future? - Your resume/CV tells me about what you have done in the past-it does not tell me why you did something and how you hope it will get you towards goals - This is the job of the personal statement - Many students just document their credentials, but I want to know where you are going - Why is this graduate program/grant/internship a good fit for you? - How will this opportunity get you towards those goals?
+- What are your goals for the future? - Your resume/CV tells me about what you have done in the past-it does not tell me why you did something and how you hope it will get you towards your goals - This is the job of the personal statement - Many students just document their credentials, but I want to know where you are going - Why is this graduate program/grant/internship a good fit for you? - How will this opportunity get you towards those goals? - o It is a two-way street: Why should they want you and why do you want them?

 - Are there any broader impacts?

-- How will your life be changed?

-- How will your community be changed?

-- How will the world be changed?
+There better be! - How will your life be changed? - How will your community be changed? - How will the world be changed?
 I am serious...think BIG!

-- Don't be afraid to talk about the challenges you have overcome - This makes you seem resilient and different than the majority of other applicants - It is not a source of embarrassment-it is your story and the fact that you are on the other side of it should be a source of pride - Usually, you would not mention your background, race/ethnicity, immigrant status, sexual identity, socio-economic status, disabilities, etc., but you can here and should if it is under-represented in higher education or your discipline
+- Don't be afraid to talk about the challenges you have overcome - This makes you seem resilient and different than the majority of other applicants - Frame it around resiliency and not "feel bad for me" - It is not a source of embarrassment-it is your story and the fact that you are on the other side of it should be a source of pride - Usually, you would not mention your background, race/ethnicity, immigrant status, sexual identity, socio-economic status, disabilities, etc., but you can here and should if it is under-represented in higher education or your discipline